Lorna Selim: Life and career

-She exhibited her work in the exhibitions of The Baghdad Modern Art Group.
+Selim exhibited her work in the exhibitions of The Baghdad Modern Art Group.
 She participated in the Iraqi Pavilion Design for the International Fair held in Damascus in 1954.

 Her husband, Jewad Selim, died suddenly in 1961 at the age of 41 years, in the midst of a project to complete a major monumental sculpture, The Freedom Monument, for Baghdad's city centre.
 Following his death, she, along with Iraqi architect Rifat Chadirji, supervised the completion of the iconic monument.
 The idea of the monument was conceived and designed by Chadirji and he had asked Jewad to design and execute the making of the bronze relief sculptures that hang on it.

-Lorna was a teacher at the Girls' College in 1961 and also taught drawing at Baghdad University's Department of Architecture, headed by Mohamed Makiya, in the 1960s.
+Lorna Selim was a teacher at the Girls' College in 1961 and also taught drawing at Baghdad University's Department of Architecture, headed by Mohamed Makiya, in the 1960s.
 As an educator, she took her students to sketch structures along the Tigris and was especially interested in exposing young architects to Iraq's vernacular structures, alley-ways and historical monuments.
 This work helped to inspire a generation of architects to consider including traditional Iraqi design features alongside modern Western architecture in their designs.

 Selim continued to paint from her Welsh hillside home in her later life, surrounded by close family (ref: 2018, Miriam Jewad Selim, daughter).
-Lorna Selim lived out her life as a widow until her death, a span of nearly 60 years.
+Lorna Selim died in Wales on 23 January 2021.